 After sales service centre in Uttar Pradesh preferably or at least in North India should be available and the Bidder shall provide proof of their capability to undertake such maintenance/repair within the stipulated time.

-Site Visits: The successful Bidder shall visit each User Institution as part of preventive maintenance as per the frequency mentioned clause no. 15 of section -II. during the warranty period.
+Site Visits: The successful Bidder shall visit each User Institution as part of preventive maintenance during warranty/ CMC/ AMC period as per the frequency mentioned in clause no. 14 ( sr no 4) of section -II.
 The Bidder shall attend any number of break down/repair calls as and when informed by the Tender Inviting Authority/User Institution.

 During every visit, a copy of the service report/break down call report, duly signed by the custodian of the equipment/head of the health care institution and stamped shall be forwarded by email/fax/post to the UPMSCL office within 10 days from the due date.

-Complaints should be attended properly, maximum within thetime mentioned.
+Complaints should be attended properly, within specified time limit ( within 48 Hrs from the time of service request made).
 In case, the repair/fault duration is likely to exceed 72 hours continuously, the successful Bidder shall arrange a standby equipment of the same make and model within next 48 hours as a stop-gap arrangement till the repair/fault is rectified and the stand by equipment shall perform in the same manner as regards new equipment.

-Upon receipt of such notice for repair/breakdown from the Tender Inviting Authority or user institution, the successful Bidder shall, within the period specified under clause no. 15 of section -II and with all reasonable speed, repair or replace the defective goods or parts thereof, without cost to the Tender Inviting Authority or to the user institution.
+Upon receipt of such notice for repair/breakdown from the Tender Inviting Authority or user institution, the successful Bidder shall, within the period specified under clause no. 14 of section -II and with all reasonable speed, repair or replace the defective goods or parts thereof, without cost to the Tender Inviting Authority or to the user institution.